Baal Cycle: Interpretations

 The death of Baʿal and the reign of Mot has been regarded as a seasonal myth, marking Baʿal as a vegetation god whose death and rebirth is responsible for the Levant's summer drought and autumn rains.
-However, Oldenburg argues against this, saying it instead represents "a special catastrophe of drought and infertility when the rain does not come in its season".
+However, Oldenburg argues against this, saying it instead represents "a special catastrophe of drought and infertility when the rain does not come in its season."

-The cycle’s elaborate details about the building of Ba'al's palace is thought to reflect rites of a forgotten Canaanite autumnal festival that involved the building of booths representing Ba'al's palace (perhaps a precursor to the Jewish holiday of Sukkot), and a Canaanite belief that building them precisely was imperative to renewal of the rains.
+The cycle's elaborate details about the building of Ba'al's palace is thought to reflect the rites of a forgotten Canaanite autumnal festival that involved the building of booths representing Ba'al's palace (perhaps a precursor to the Jewish holiday of Sukkot), and a Canaanite belief that building them precisely was imperative for the renewal of the rains.

 Historical context

-The Ugaritic Baal Cycle is one of several ancient near eastern narratives that record a cosmic battle between a sea and a storm god.
+The Ugaritic Baʿal Cycle is one of several ancient near eastern narratives that record a cosmic battle between a sea and a storm god.
 Such narratives are also known from ancient Israel and Judah, Babylonia, Ancient Egypt, and Anatolia.
-In particular, the version of this sea/storm god battle in the Baal Cycle more closely groups with other versions found from Egypt and Anatolia (which may be termed "Version A"), whereas the Israelite and Babylonian versions group with each other (which may be termed "Version B").
+In particular, the version of this sea/storm god battle in the Baʿal Cycle more closely groups with other versions found from Egypt and Anatolia (which may be termed "Version A"), whereas the Israelite and Babylonian versions group with each other (which may be termed "Version B").
 The ancestral version of the two versions has the following general sequence: